paleobot/pbot-dev/ellen_designspec.md

   3. Maintain a community forum for expert commentary on PBOT contents, enabling and tracking discussion for resolving taxonomic issues (e.g., synonymies, connecting different organs, and relationships)
   4. Link with existing databases to apply these taxonomies to specimens currently only identified within Linnean schemas at higher taxonomic levels that are not useful for most meta-analyses.

 In this attempt at a design document, I first go through some over-arching broad-stroke requirements required to achieve more than one of the above objectives.
-Then, I go through these four functions one by one with additional notes.
+Then, I go my vision for how PBOT will work to fulfill these requirements.

 ## Broad-Strokes Requirements
 ### Critical
 1. Creation of a new database to hold information specific to PBOT, including information about users, vocabularies, user-commentary, and other standard meta-data.
 2. Creation of digital infrastructure for community-wide discussions that includes archiving comments
-3. Ability to collect and query user input in order to track the relationships of different schemas, traits, morphotypes, synonymies, taxonomies, specimens, users, user-commentary, and other metadata information
+3. Ability to collect, track, and query user input
 4. Clean, easy-to-use design with well-made, easily findable tutorials, definitions, and library of images of each character and character state
 5. Method for documenting uncertainty at every stage of data entry and community commenting (imperfect preservation leads to uncertainty in assigning character states, variation in character states within a species or even specimen, uncertainty in assigning taxonomic affinities, uncertainty due to user expertise, etc.)
 6. Users have a private workbench and reasonable control over when data become public